MarsBased/handbook/guides/how-to-blog.md

     <a href="http://blog.buffer.com" title="Buffer's Blog" target="_blank">Read Buffer's Blog</a>

 One of our favourite bloggers, [John Rampton](http://www.johnrampton.com/ "John Rampton website"), who writes kickass posts for [Entrepreneur.com](http://www.entrepreneur.com/ "Entrepreneur-com") and [Forbes](http://www.forbes.com/ "Forbes") told us to use the first three links of a blog post to link your previous posts when possible.
-We didn't find it suitable for this post, but most of the times it can fit in pretty well and will encourage newcomers to your blog to read your previous articles.
+We didn't find it suitable for this post, but most of the time it can fit in pretty well and will encourage newcomers to your blog to read your previous articles.

 ### Images